trolster/urcli/README.md

 ## The `assign` command

 The `assign` command creates or updates a submission_request object on Udacity's servers.
-This object is what is keeping you in the queue.
+This object is what is keeping you in project queues.
 If you get a submission assigned the object is deleted on the server, and the `assign` script takes care of creating a new one.

 - `urcli assign all` - Will ask for all the types of projects that you are certified for.
 - `urcli assign 145` - Will ask for projects of the type that has ID 145.